Every NBA Team's Biggest Flaw as Training Camps Open

 Because saving the best for last is fun, don't sleep on Caris LeVert.
 He's showcased a lightning-quick first step and workable off-the-dribble instincts through his first two seasons.
 He should be ready to initiate more pick-and-rolls this season, and his 7'0" wingspan married with his activity in the half-court bodes well for his defensive development.
 He led all Brooklyn players who made at least five appearances last season in deflections per 36 minutes.

 Here's the thing: None of the Nets' prospects are unchallenged options.
 They do not have an unequivocal face of the future.
-They may develop one, trade for one (see: Butler, Jimmy), or sign one next summer.
+They may develop one, or trade for one (holla, Jimmy Butler), or sign one next summer.

 For now, they remain without a sure thing.